AirtestProject/Poco/README.rst

 ''''''''

 Take a screenshot of the current screen in base64 encoded string.
 The image format depends on the sdk implementation.
-Take a look at `poco.sdk.interfaces.screen <source/poco.sdk.interfaces.screen.html#poco.sdk.interfaces.screen.ScreenInterface.getScreen>`_
+Take a look at :py:meth:`ScreenInterface.getScreen <poco.sdk.interfaces.screen.ScreenInterface.getScreen>`
 to dive into sdk implementation details.

 **Note**: ``snapshot``  is not supported in some engine implementation of poco.